nus-cs2103-AY2223S1/tp/docs/team/sltsheryl.md

   * The ```DarkTheme.css``` file was extensively refactored to update the UI interface.

 #### New Feature: Add Interest
-* What it does: Gives users a hassle-free way of adding new interests to a batchmate.
+* What it does: Gives students a hassle-free way of adding new interests to a batchmate.
-* Justification: It is crucial for users to be able to add interests without overwriting current interests.
+* Justification: It is crucial for students to be able to add interests without overwriting current interests.
 * Highlights:
   * Implemented ```AddInterestCommand``` which handles adding a set of interests to a student.
   * Implemented ```AddInterestParserCommand``` to parse ```addInt``` command arguments.